F5CodeGuru/waf141consolidated/docs/module4/lab4/lab4.rst

 .. image:: images/image9_4_4.png
     :width: 600 px

-10. Login with f5student and f5DEMOs4u!
+10. Login with f5student and password

 11. You can try surfing around the application.
 Try an injection attack.